Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 You will need to pay attention to the ingredients label to really know for sure.
 If you have a dairy milk allergy, this is so incredibly crucial!

-If a product contains milk in the USA, it should be declared in the allergen statement at the bottom of the ingredients list(1).
+In the USA store bought food that contains milk will likely be declared in the allergen statement at the bottom of the ingredients list(1).
 This is because dairy is one of the most common food allergens.

 While that’s usually the fastest way to detect a dairy, this method might not capture all dairy sources.